This is still a work in progress. A downloadable/printable version will be available closer to the event.

 Get out those Hawaiian shirts and grass skirts!
 We are going to Hawaii this year!
 Look for great food, games, contests, music, and whatever else Crazy Carol can think up!
 If you have been to one of our socials, then you know how much fun they are.
 Yes, our dogs are welcome too!

 You must preregister and buy a ticket to eat at the buffet, but all registered guests are welcome to come after 7 PM to join in the fun for free.
-The menu will be posted when we have it nailed down, but know that we will also have vegan choices on the table.
+The menu will be posted once we have it nailed down, but know that we will also have vegan options on the menu.

 This is our premier weekend event; we hope you will join us!